Exercise at Alert Level 1

 Boating, jet-skiing, yachting and scuba diving isn't allowed.

 Where you can exercise

-You should drive as short a distance as you can and still do the activity.
+We recommend driving as short a distance as you can and still do the activity.

 Hunting and fishing

 You can hunt on both private and public conservation land.
 You need to stay within your region and stick to your bubble.
 Overnight trips are not allowed.
 You may only hunt on foot — using quad bikes, off-road bikes, helicopters and other motorised vehicles is not allowed.